-Individuals: Meeting individual Muslims to ask them about their beliefs better understanding of the ways in which religions and beliefs influence people's understanding of power, gender, compassion, and so on.
+have shaped and continue to shape societies around the world.
+They can promote better understanding of the ways in which religions and beliefs influence people's understanding of power, gender, compassion, and so on.
 It also enables pupils to consider the nature of religion itself and the diverse ways in which people understand the term 'religion'.
-Varying Muslim cultural dress.